 HB 1110 is intended to introduce mixed-use housing types in areas traditionally reserved for single-family development.
-In Fircrest, those are the R-4 (including R-4-C) and R-6 areas as shown in Figure 1, with the exception of:
+In Fircrest, those are the R-4 (including R-4-C) and R-6 zoning areas, as shown in Figure 1, with the following exceptions:

-- 1. Areas with covenants, conditions, and restrictions (CC&Rs) in place prior to July 23, 2023, and - 2.
-Portions of lots with critical areas, consistent with the City's existing critical areas requirements.
+- 1. Areas with covenants, conditions, and restrictions (CC&Rs) that were in place prior to July 23, 2023; and - 2.
+Portions of lots containing critical areas, consistent with the City's existing critical areas requirements.

-Figure 1 shows an estimation of applicable areas based on available data, however future projects will need to be evaluated on a site-specific basis in terms of the location of critical areas.
+Figure 1 shows an estimation of applicable areas based on available data; however future projects will need to be evaluated on a site-specific basis in terms of the location of critical areas.